AdaCore/gnatstudio/docs/users_guide/extending.rst

     current and total number of steps to perform, which are used to display the progress indicators at the bottom-right corner of the GPS window.
-    :file:`progress-current` is the ordinal of the subexpression containing the current step and :file:`progress-final` is the ordinal of the subexpression containing the total number of steps, which grows as needed.
+    :file:`progress-current` is the ordinal of the subexpression containing the current step, and :file:`progress-final` is the ordinal of the subexpression containing the total number of steps, which grows as needed.
 For example, :program:`gnatmake` outputs the number of the file it is currently compiling and the total number of files to be